babubisleri001/Customer_Churn_Analysis_and_Retention-/README.md

-**Excited to share Churn Analysis Project using SQL Server, Power BI, and Machine Learning.**
+**Excited to share my Churn Analysis Project using SQL Server, Power BI, and Machine Learning.**

 This project demonstrates a complete workflow from data extraction, transformation, and loading (ETL) to data analysis, visualization, and predictive modeling, offering significant insights and strategies for enhancing customer retention.